mackensen/recipes/one-shot-pasta.md

 Steps

 1. Cook the spaghetti in boiling water, adding salt.
+2. Halve the olives.
-2. Fry the garlic and tomatoes in the olive oil.
-Don't brown it all the way.
+3. Fry the garlic and olives in the olive oil.
+Don't brown the garlic all the way.
 This will be quick.
-3. Take the garlic off the heat; add basil, red pepper, salt, and pepper.
+4. Take the garlic off the heat; add basil, red pepper, salt, and pepper.
-4. Drain the pasta.
+5. Drain the pasta.
-5. Mix everything.
+6. Mix everything.
+7. Serve with a piece of bread for the excess olive oil and basil.